General Information

 School Chaplain

 The role of the school chaplain is to provide pastoral care, counselling and support for students and their families as appropriate.
-The school chaplain visits our school each Monday, Wednesday and Friday.
+The school chaplain visits our school every Thursday.

 School Education Psychologist

-Our school education psychologist visits Westerway Primary School as needed.
+A school education psychologist.
+Ms Kira Geard will visit Westerway Primary School on Tuesdays this year.
 Individual children can be assessed at the request of a teacher or parent.
 Following assessments, reports are completed to assist in developing learning plans for the child and parents are invited to discuss the outcomes of the assessment.
 Therapy for psychological conditions is also available.
 All requests are considered and prioritised for referral by the principal.

 Social Worker

-Our social worker visits Westerway Primary School each alternate Friday.
+A social worker, Ms Elora Giles will visit Westerway Primary School each alternate Friday this year.
 Families and children experiencing social or emotional problems can access assistance from the social worker.
-Contact the school office for an appointment.
+Contact the school office for more information.

 Speech Pathologist

-Our Speech Pathologist is available to students every 2nd Wednesday to support specific speech and language needs of students.
-The Speech Pathologist is also supported by a speech TA who works on a weekly basis with children who have been allocated additional speech therapy time.
+A Speech Pathologist, Ms Sarah Copping is available to students (day to be confirmed) to support specific speech and language needs of students.
+The Speech Pathologist is available to work with children who have been allocated speech therapy time.
+She also trains and works with our Speech Aid (Mrs Linda McQueen) who will work 3 times per week with supported students.

 Support Teacher

-Our support teacher works with teachers and teacher assistants to develop educational programs to support the learning of individual students, particularly those with disability or those requiring additional learning support.
+Our support teacher, Mrs Wendy Holdsworth, works with teachers and teacher assistants to develop educational programs to support the learning of individual students, particularly those with disability or those requiring additional learning support.
+Mrs Holdsworth’s support role is combined with a number of additional roles across this day.
+This year, we have also contracted Mrs Jan Morphett for one day per week (day to be confirmed) to provide additional support to students and Mrs Holdsworth.

 Uniform Shop

 Please see the Westerway Primary School Dress Code and Uniform Policy for further details.
-Please also see uniform order form for items that can be ordered from school (estimated delivery time is approx. 2-3 weeks).
+Please also see the uniform order form for items that can be ordered from school.
 Cheaper versions of some of the non-logo items may be available from department stores.
 A uniform order form can be collected from the school office.
 There is no waiting period for uniform items held in stock and these can be purchased as required.